build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 Wait...what?
 Shouldn’t there be some data here?
 Is the query incorrect?

 No!
 AWS X-Ray Groups only groups data for traces that are created after your group is created.
-That’s why its a good idea to plan and setup your groups before you need to use them.
+That’s why it's a good idea to plan and setup your groups before you need to use them.
 Let’s confirm this assertion.
 Go back to the frontend interface for your sample application and login as the registered user you created in step 3.

-Next, generate some traffic by adding some products to the cart.
-Make sure you add some half eaten cake to your cart, you’ll leverage this later.
+Next, generate some traffic by adding some products to the cart.  **Make sure you add some half-eaten cake to your cart**, you’ll leverage this later and your future self will thank you.
 Maybe also add some half left over cheese?
 Whatever your fancy!
 Now, logout and generate some more traffic as an anonymous user.
 Again, make sure you add some half eaten cake to your cart.
-Studies show that anonymous users like half eaten cake (No, not really!).
+Studies show that anonymous users like half-eaten cake (No, not really!).

 Now that you have generated some data, go back to the CloudWatch console and reload the Service map page.
 Select the **RegisteredUsers** group again and this time you should see something different similar to this: